Jan 27, 2022

 Home » Outsourcing Requirements for Payment & Electronic Money Institutions

-In September of 2019, the Final Report of European Banking Authority Draft Guidelines put in new outsourcing guidelines for all credit, investment firms, payment, and electronic money institutions.
-These guidelines replace the previous guidelines issued by the Committee of European Banking Supervisors in 2006.
+In September of 2019, the European Banking Authority (EBA) issued final draft guidelines on outsourcing for credit institutions, investment firms, payment, and electronic money institutions.
+These guidelines replace the previous guidelines issued by the Committee of European Banking Supervisors (CEBS) in 2006.
 The change occurred because the previous CEBS guidelines only applied to credit institutions.
-Also, the EBA Guidelines incorporate its 2017 recommendation on outsourcing to cloud service providers.
+Also, the EBA Guidelines incorporate recommendations on outsourcing to cloud service providers made in 2017.

 Here are the issues all credit, investment firms, payment, and electronic money institutions should be aware of regarding the updated guidelines.